mikesindieiev/RakutenTest/README.md

 To run the container with API, run the following command:

-`> docker run -it -p 80:80 mikesindieiev/api-scanner`
+`docker run -itd -p 80:80 --name api-scanner mikesindieiev/api-scanner`

 Running container will bound to localhost ip address and expose 80 port with API